The photocard driving licence explained

 The letters in capitals show the categories of entitlement covered by the European Community Directive.
 National categories are shown in smaller letters.

-These illustrations are representations of types of vehicles in those categories shown.
+These pictures are representations of types of vehicles in those categories shown.
+Further information on the vehicles you are entitled to drive

 Valid from (10)